 WaterSense toilets, bathroom faucets, showerheads and other products have gained high consumer satisfaction while lowering water and energy expenses.

-Over the past few years, Plumbing Manufacturers International (PMI) has teamed up with allies and researchers to explore the use of and potential for water-efficient plumbing products to save water.
+Plumbing Manufacturers International (PMI) has teamed up with allies and researchers to explore the use of and potential for water-efficient plumbing products to save water.

 The study also included 11.8 million non-residential commercial facilities, which also virtually all have water-efficient plumbing products installed.